The MERA Investigation

 MERA is an investigation with real-world implications

-During this innovative investigation, pathogens will be measured and the behaviors that put individuals at risk of illness from swimming and playing at the beach will be identified for a beach exposed to pollution.
-Health risks will be quantified and assessed from cultural, economic, and biological perspectives, and subsequently used to recommend societal changes that promote the well-being of human health and the sustainability of coastal ecosystems.
+During this innovative investigation, water quality will be measured as well as the behaviors that could affect beach recreator health.
+Aspects of human health will be quantified and assessed from cultural, economic, and biological perspectives, and subsequently used to recommend societal changes that promote the well-being of human health and the sustainability of coastal ecosystems.
 This innovative investigation will advance local management practices as well as our global achievement of the 2030 Agenda for Sustainable Development.
 Furthermore, it is the first of its kind in a tropical setting.
 Our ultimate goal is to contribute to the conservation of planetary health.